 Are Full-Face Helmets Hot?

-Pros and Cons of the Full-face Helmet
+Pros and Cons of the Full-Face Helmet

 - It covers the mouth entirely protecting your teeth.

-- Has more camera mounting options.
+- It has more camera mounting options.

-- They can be hot, you need to maintain speed to keep the helmet ventilating and this can be risky.
+- They can be hot; you need to maintain speed to keep the helmet ventilating, and this can be risky.

-- They are more expensive and not all full-face helmets are equal
+- They are more expensive, and not all full-face helmets are equal

 Some people ride without helmets, and they feel they will never have an accident and hit their heads.
 It only takes one time for everything to change completely, remember the consequences for such an error are much greater than any other type of injury.

 Accidents can happen irrespective of how skilled you are.
 A full-face helmet is highly recommended whenever you ride but note that wearing protective gear does not guarantee an accident-free ride.

 A false sense of security can lead to overconfidence which in turn makes you careless.
 Do not feel you are superman because you are covered in protective gear, always riding to your ability.
 If you need maximum protection, go for a full-face helmet.
 It might be a little uncomfortable, but it can save your life.